Total : China Pulls Out of Giant Iranian Gas Project | MarketScreener

 Tehran had hoped the Chinese state-run company would replace France's Total SA, which left the project last year after the U.S. reinstated sanctions on Iran.

-Other Asian companies -- in sectors ranging from banking to autos to tech -- have pulled back from Iran in recent months after the U.S. moved to squeeze the country's oil exports and designated its paramilitary force a terrorist organization.
+Other Chinese companies -- in sectors ranging from banking to autos to tech -- have pulled back from Iran in recent months after the U.S. moved to squeeze the country's oil exports and designated its paramilitary force a terrorist organization.
+Customs data show China -- which is Iran's last major oil buyer -- imported on average 233,000 barrels a day from Iran in the May-July period, one-third of the 700,000 barrels a day it bought before the U.S. brought back sanctions.

+As a result, overall trade between the two nations -- in which Iran barters oil for Chinese equipment, infrastructure contracts and consumer goods -- fell under $2 billion in July from $3.5 billion in the same month of 2018, according to Chinese customs.

-Those moves have inflicted more pain on Iran's struggling economy and left Tehran with less incentive to stay committed to the multinational nuclear deal that the U.S. pulled out of last year, Western diplomats say.
+Those moves have inflicted more pain on Iran's struggling economy and left Tehran with less incentive to stay committed to the multinational nuclear deal that the U.S. pulled out of last year, Western diplomats have previously said.

-China has become warier of Iran amid its trade war with Washington, and since Saudi Arabia blamed Iran for an attacks on its oil facilities.
+China has become warier of Iran amid its trade war with Washington, and since Saudi Arabia blamed Iran for attacks on its oil facilities on Sept.
+14. The incidents came after months of escalations in which Tehran was accused by the U.S. of sabotaging tankers in the Persian Gulf.

+In late September, the U.S. Treasury announced new sanctions against Chinese entities that had maintained trade ties with Iran.

+Two of the companies, Kunlun Shipping Co. and Kunlun Holding Co., which the U.S. accused of transporting Iranian oil, are linked to CNPC.

 Write to Benoit Faucon at benoit.faucon@wsj.com